fonoster/routr/docs/administration/cli/cheatsheet.md

 All you need to add is the path to the property and the filter operators.
 For example:

 ```
-# This returns all the DIDs in Gateway 'gweef506'
+# This returns all the Numbers in Gateway 'gweef506'
-./rctl get dids --filter "@.metadata.gwRef=='gweef506'"
+./rctl get numbers --filter "@.metadata.gwRef=='gweef506'"
 ```

 If you need help, just run `rctl --help` from the terminal window.